isaacgalmeida/freebitco.in-automation-bot/README.md

 ## Notes

 - Make sure the `cookies.json` file is writable.
 The bot saves cookies after a successful login.
-- Adjust the Selenium Remote WebDriver URL if using a different setup for Selenium.
+- Adjust the Selenium Remote WebDriver URL in the `.env` file if using a different setup for Selenium.
+- To debug browser interactions, you can connect to the VNC interface exposed on port `7900`.

 ## License